Wednesday, May 31, 2023

 Pregabalin is FDA approved for neuropathy.
 These medications can also help improve sleep duration and sleep quality.
 Talk to your doctor about whether these medications would be a good option for you.

-Opioids are occasionally used to treat neuropathy pain, but in general, should be avoided to help treat neuropathy pain at night.
+Opioids are occasionally used to treat neuropathy pain and chronic pain, but in general, should be avoided to help treat neuropathy pain at night.
 Opioids do not help with insomnia and can increase your chance of developing sleep apnea at night.

 To read more about treatment for diabetic neuropathy, check out Diabetic Neuropathy in the Feet- A Simple Treatment Guide